3mcd/backbone-component-renderer/README.md

 The main function you need to get up and running is `createRenderer`.
 This function takes a `Backbone.View` instance and returns a new function that you'll use to render your views.

 The quickest way to start is to create one of these functions with `createRenderer` each time you render a view.
-This function can take a variety of parameters, but the simplest way to use it is as a (template literal tagging function)[tagging template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals):
+This function can take a variety of parameters, but the simplest way to use it is as a template literal tagging function:

 ```js
 render() {